Why do women wear makeup?

-- Seduction – Women want to be noticeably more attractive.
-The women who use makeup for this reason tend to be more confident, sociable and assertive.
+- Seduction – Women who want to be noticeably more attractive tend to use makeup to be more confident, sociable and assertive.

-44% of women believe that if they show their natural, untouched face, they won’t be able to accomplish either of those things and that they will be treated differently.
-It turns out there is some science to back up the fears driving them to wear makeup everyday.
+Those 44 percent of women believe that if they show their natural, untouched face, they won’t be able to accomplish either of those things, and they will be treated differently.
+It turns out there is some science to back up the fears driving them to wear makeup every day.

-Women have it drilled into them from a young age that to be successful in everything from dating to job interviews to forming friendships with other popular girls that they need to be pretty and the basis for that isn’t entirely cultural.
-It may not be fair, but according to the Association for Psychological Science, attractive people are treated more favorably in every area of life from dating to jobs to criminal trials.
+Women have it drilled into them from a young age that to be successful in everything, from dating to job interviews to forming friendships with other popular girls, they need to be pretty, and the basis for that isn’t entirely cultural.
+It may not be fair, but according to the Association for Psychological Science, attractive people are treated more favorably in every area of life, from dating to jobs to criminal trials.